A Stash from the Past

-"A Stash from the Past" is the fourth episode of the sixth season of American sitcom Roseanne, which aired October 5, 1993 on ABC.
+"A Stash from the Past" is the fourth episode of the sixth season of American sitcom Roseanne.
+Written by Kevin Abbott and directed by Philip Charles MacKenzie, the episode originally aired October 5, 1993 on ABC.
 Molly Eischel of The A.V.
 Club described it as "the show’s screwed-up version of a very special episode".

 "A Stash from the Past" is a fan-favorite and is often considered one of the best episodes of the series.
 In 2012, star Roseanne Barr named it one of her twelve favorite episodes.
 The episode was ranked No. 21 on TV Guide's 100 Greatest Episodes of All-Time in 1997.
 In 2009, it moved to No. 33.

 Plot

 While cleaning David's room, Roseanne is furious to find a small bag of marijuana.
 Meanwhile, Dan is unable to bring himself to discipline an employee who takes advantage of his good nature.
-By way of example, Roseanne allows Dan to watch while she sternly chastises David for bringing drugs under their roof.
+By way of example, Roseanne allows Dan to watch while she sternly chastises David for bringing drugs under their roof, particularly around their 12-year old son.
+David meekly apologizes for doing so.

-It is not until David leaves that Dan informs Roseanne that the marijuana belongs to them, a stash they neglected to throw out twenty years ago when they gave up smoking due to Roseanne's pregnancy with Becky.
+It is not until David leaves that Dan informs Roseanne that the marijuana is actually theirs, from twenty years ago.
+He recalls how they swore it off, when Roseanne became pregnant with Becky, and Dan was supposed to flush it down the toilet, but couldn't bring himself to do so, and hid it instead.
 Dan and Roseanne lament that they have grown up to be the authority figures against which they once rebelled.
 In a fit of nostalgia, they decide to smoke a joint while the kids are out of the house.
 Joined by Jackie, the three lock themselves in the bathroom and get high, but the experience is no fun as their sense of adult responsibility is too strong to allow them to relax.
+The reality hits when D.J. returns to the house asking for his sleeping bag, and Roseanne shouts out distorted directions to look in the garage.
+As she frets about what might happen to D.J. as a result of these directions, Dan flushes the remainder of the marijuana, and the three adults swear it off for good.

-The following morning as Roseanne, Dan, and Jackie recover, David summons the courage to tell Roseanne that the pot wasn't his, but the three adults are too hungover to respond.
+The following morning as Roseanne, Dan, and Jackie recover, David (who had only confessed to owning the marijuana because he assumed it was Darlene's, and was covering for her) summons the courage to tell Roseanne that the pot wasn't his, but the three adults are too hungover to respond.